Brunius/BruPit/README.md

 ## Documentation

 Contains any documentation, mostly surrounding the software.
-This is stuff you _shouldn't_ need as a home user, but might want if you're modifying the software - for example, to make it DCS-BIOS compatible, or similiar.
+This is stuff you _shouldn't_ need as a home user, but might want if you're modifying the software.

 For any further questions or queries, you can contact me at brunius@brunius.me or Brunius#5625 on Discord.